 For the Definition Paragraph, you will need to define and explain a concept.
 The concept will be one that can be explained by many different people from different perspectives.
 Because the definition is based on your experience and your knowledge, you will have a different paragraph from someone else who is writing about the same term.

-You will choose from among the following:
+You can choose from among the concepts I mentioned in class:

 The paragraph should do the following:

-- Tell what is being defined
+- Tell what is being defined – identify the term in the topic sentence

-- Give a clear, basic definition
+- Give a clear, basic definition – explain what you mean

 - Use examples to support the definition